habibcilmd-cardiologist/dr-cil/content/en/services/tilt-table-test/index.md

       answer: "It is recommended to rest for 1-2 hours after the test.
 If possible, come with a companion."
 ---

 Tilt table test (head-up tilt test) is a diagnostic test used to investigate the cause of unexplained fainting (syncope) episodes.
 It is the gold standard method for diagnosing vasovagal syncope.
-Assoc.
+Cardiologist Assoc.
 Prof. Dr. Habib Çil has extensive experience in tilt test evaluation.

 ## What is a Tilt Table Test?